JonLatane/jonline/README.md

 ### Events
 Events are a thin layer atop Posts.
 Any Event has a single Post, as well as at least one EventInstance.
 An EventInstance has a start time, end time, location, and RSVP/attendance data.

+## Documentation
+Jonline documentation consists of Markdown in the [`docs/` directory](https://github.com/JonLatane/jonline/tree/main/docs), starting from [`docs/README.md`](https://github.com/JonLatane/jonline/blob/main/docs/README.md).

-## Protocol documentation
+### Protocol Documentation
-A benefit of being built with gRPC is that [Jonline's generated Markdown documentation is pretty readable](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).
+A benefit of being built with gRPC is that [Jonline's generated Markdown documentation is relatively easy to read and complete](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).
+Jonline renders documentation as Markdown, and converts that Markdown to HTML with a separate tool.
+Jonline servers also always include a copy of their documentation (for example, [https://jonline.io/docs/protocol](https://jonline.io/docs/protocol)).

 ## Quick deploy to your own cluster
 If you have `kubectl` and `make`, you can be setup in a few minutes.
 (If you're looking for a quick, fairly priced, scalable Kubernetes host, [I recommend DigitalOcean](https://m.do.co/c/1eaa3f9e536c).)
 First make sure `kubectl` is setup correctly and your instance has the `jonline` namespace available with `kubectl get services` and `kubectl get namespace jonline`: